 Our Music program at St. Lawrence Catholic School provides an opportunity for students to express rhythm and moods through sounds and movement, which assists them in the development of basic motor skills.
 The music curriculum enables students to recognize musical instruments and periods of music.

 Spanish vocabulary, common expressions, grammar, and culture are all part of the Spanish curriculum.
-Throughout the program vocabulary building and pronunciation skills are achieved through specific vocabulary, songs, games, and short dialogues.
-Each level builds on the previous level so that students are provided with a firm spoken, written, and cultural base to carry them into their later formal language study.
+Throughout the program the students will build understanding of common expression, grammar, and phrases structure.
+Pronunciation skills are achieved through specific vocabulary, songs, games, and short dialogues.
+Culture and history will be learned by classroom projects during the semesters starting in 4th grade.
+Each level builds on the previous level, so the students are provided with a firm spoken, written, and cultural base to carry them into their later formal language study.
 The curriculum also provides support for bilingual students who want to master their knowledge and language skills.

 St. Lawrence Catholic School’s Technology classes are designed to help students gain an understanding of the computer, typing, word processing, presentations, and cross-curricular activities.
 Each level works on different skills that are age appropriate.
 At each level we also focus on the care that needs to be taken to maintain our technology as well as what it means to be a good digital citizen.